here-be/snapdragon/README.md

 ### [.define](lib/compiler.js#L119)

 Define a non-enumberable property on the `Compiler` instance.
-Useful in pluggins for adding methods to an
+This is useful in plugins, for exposing methods inside handlers.

 **Params**